microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9032 Avoid using web-hosted manifest for Kubelet.md

     MITRE mitigation: -

-Kubelet can deploy static pods by using manifests that are stored web accessible locations.
+Kubelet can deploy static pods by using manifests that are stored in web accessible locations.
 If web-hosted manifest are not required, make sure that Kubelet does not run with `--manifest-url` argument.

 ## Techniques Addressed by Mitigation